Keywords: Renal development, branching morphogenesis, transforming growth factor proteins, renal dysplasia, sonic hedgehog, organoids

 The kidney arises via reciprocal inductive interactions between a mesenchymal tissue, the metanephric blastema, and an epithelial tube, the ureteric bud.
 The blastema is induced to form nephrons, which consist of the glomerulus and the tubules proximal to the collecting ducts.
 The ureteric bud is induced to grow and branch, a process termed branching morphogenesis, and give rise to all the components of the collecting system including the collecting ducts, calyces, pelvis and ureter.
 Formation of a critical number of nephrons is required for normal kidney function and is dependent on both metanephric development and branching morphogenesis.

-We are investigating the actions of three major signaling pathways activated by Bone Morphogenetic Proteins (BMP), Sonic Hedgehog (SHH) and WNTs, respectively, primarily during kidney development and also during cerebellar morphogenesis.
-Our work in the embryonic kidney demonstrates that WNTs, HHs and BMPs play multifunctional roles to control morphogenesis of metanephric mesenchyme- and ureteric-derived tissues.
-In the cerebellum, signaling via HH effectors controls mid-hindbrain patterning, cell differentiation and tissue patterning.
-We are futher defining these actions at the level of cell-cell interactions, signaling mechanisms and transcription of genes that are essential during kidney and cerebellar development.
+We are investigating the actions of three major signaling pathways activated by Transforming Growth Factor Beta (TGFB), Sonic Hedgehog (SHH) and Integrin-linked kinase (ILK) respectively, primarily during kidney development.
+Our work in the embryonic kidney demonstrates that HH, TGFB and ILK play multifunctional roles to control morphogenesis of metanephric mesenchyme- and ureteric-derived tissues.
+We are futher defining these actions at the level of cell-cell interactions, signaling mechanisms and transcription of genes that are essential during kidney development.

-Procedures: Gene expression analysis, immunohistochemistry, immunocytochemistry, microarrays, qRT-PCR, RT-PCR, signal transduction characterization, siRNA, western blot
+Procedures: RNA Sequencing, Single-cell RNA Sequencing, Gene expression analysis, immunohistochemistry, immunofluorescence, microarrays, qRT-PCR, signal transduction characterization, siRNA, western blot

 Within the Department of Physiology: